iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/l-p Sequence Space.md

 **Remarks**:

-Reader, please make comparison with [[../AMATH 516 Numerical Optimizations/Duality/Fenchel Identity, Inequality]].
+Reader, please make comparison with [Fenchel Identity, Inequality](../AMATH%20516%20Numerical%20Optimizations/Duality/Fenchel%20Identity,%20Inequality.md).
 The statement here is a one dimensional variant the Fenchel Young Inequality for Subgradient a dual in general.

 **Thm | Minkowski Inequality (Triangle Inequality)**